kdeldycke/click-extra/readme.md

   - `JSON`, with inline and block comments (Python-style `#` and Javascript-style `//`)
   - `INI`, with extended interpolation, multi-level sections and non-native types (`list`, `set`, …)
   - `XML`
+- Automatic inference of the configuration file structure from your CLI's options
-- Download configuration from remote URLs
+- Remote loading of configuration files from URLs
 - Optional strict validation of configuration
 - Search of configuration file from default user folder and glob patterns
 - Respect of `CLI` > `Configuration` > `Environment` > `Defaults` precedence